-Bilateral and multilateral agreements between trade unions from sending and receiving countries are on the increase, and according to the ILO such agreements help to regulate labour migration, protecting standards for all. are also partners in a "Baltic Road Transport Trade Network" which also includes ITF affiliates from Great Britain, Sweden and three Baltic states.
+Bilateral and multilateral agreements between trade unions from sending and receiving countries are on the increase, and according to the ILO such agreements help to regulate labour migration, protecting standards for all.

 The Motor Transport and Road Workers Union of Russia has signed a federal industrial agreement with the Employers' Association, under the terms of which, employers have to consult with the union if they plan to recruit foreign workers.
 The union has agreed to cooperate with the employers' body to help prevent the illegal employment of foreign workers and to encourage stricter controls over their engagement.